 Life Cycle Costing Formula = Initial Cost + PV of All Recurring Costs – PV of Residual Value

 Example of Life Cycle Costing

 Let us take the example of John, who wants to purchase a new car worth $12,000.
-As per estimates, the annual expense towards maintenance & repair will be $1,000, and gas consumption per year will be another $3,500.
-Calculate the life cycle costing of the car if John is planning to sell the car after 5 years at a residual value of $3,000.
+Calculate the car’s life cycle cost if John plans to sell the car after five years at a residual value of $3,000.
+As per estimates, the annual expense for maintenance & repair will be $1,000, and gas consumption per year will be another $3,500.
 Please consider the applicable interest rate to be 8%.

 - Initial cost = $12,000

 - Recurring cost = Maintenance & repair + Gas consumption

 Now, life cycle costing of the car can be calculated by using the above formula,